debjani-bhowmick/disaster-response-pipeline/README.md

 <b> ML Pipeline Preparation Notebook:</b> look at the Machine Learning Pipeline developed with NLTK and Scikit-Learn.
 Have some guidlines how the model can be improved for better accuracy.You can use ML Pipeline Preparation Notebook to re-train the model or tune it through a dedicated Grid Search section.

-In the Screenshots of the web app are provided in `Screenshots` folder.
+The Screenshots of the web app are provided in `Screenshots` folder.

 ### Lic<b>ensing, Authors, Acknowledgements <a name=" Licensing, Authors, Acknowledgements"></a>